 This was because foresters in Kenya had become concerned that indigenous trees that the railway relied on for their steam engine locomotives were getting depleted faster than they could regenerate.

 To add to the tree species, Mr. H.M.
 Gardner (Chief Conservators of Forests) also collected indigenous shrubs and trees that were introduced there each year in spite of drought and diseases.

-It was gazetted as a national reserve in 1932 and in 1996 a title deed issued by Commissioner of land designating it as a public owned reserve.
+It was gazetted as a national reserve in 1932 and in 1996 a title deed was issued by the Commissioner of land designating it as a public-owned reserve.